stonerl/nova-prettier-extension/prettier.novaextension/README.md

 ## Using a different version of Prettier

-Simply install the desired version of Prettier (1.15.0 or higher) in the root folder of your project.
+Simply install the desired version of Prettier (2.0 or higher, although the latest version is always recommended) in the root folder of your project.
 If you already have the project open in Nova, you'll need to reopen it after installing or updating Prettier for the extension to recognize and start using the new version.

 You can also explicitly select an installation of Prettier (or [`prettier-eslint`](https://github.com/prettier/prettier-eslint))